• Skip to primary navigation

 Power Source

-When it comes to using caulk guns the way they are powered can make a huge difference in the gun’s capabilities and how easy it is for you as the user to handle them.
-There are two major types of caulk gun power sources on the market.
+When it comes to using caulk guns, the type of power source can make a significant difference in the gun’s capabilities and ease of use.
+There are two main types of caulk gun power sources available on the market.

 Pneumatic